madhav6ram/amfoss-tasks/introspection/README.md

 ## Q. How would you contribute back to the club?

 I feel like I have quite a lot of free time, at least thats how online mode feels like.
-I want to spend it productively, so personally I can help in any way possible, even open to learning new things ofcourse.
+I want to spend it productively, so personally I can help in any way possible, and always open to learning new things ofcourse.

 ## Q. Do you have any feedback for the selection process?